Manage inventory with the Cart

 Important considerations

-• Client-side availability checks: it's crucial to understand that only the ReserveOnCart inventory mode prevents adding items to the Cart that have exceeded their available inventory.
-If you are using another inventory mode then your application is responsible for performing these checks beforehand.
-You can use either the ProductVariantAvailability object or the Inventory API endpoints and provide appropriate feedback to the customer.
-A proactive approach ensures a smoother user experience during the checkout process by preventing order failures due to insufficient stock.
+• Client-side availability checks: only ReserveOnCart prevents customers from adding more items to a Cart than the available inventory supports.
+If you use another inventory mode, your application must perform that check before the item is added.
+You can use either the ProductVariantAvailability object or the Inventory API endpoints and then show appropriate feedback in the storefront.

-• Changing inventory mode on existing line items: you can dynamically change the InventoryMode of existing Line Items using the Set LineItem InventoryMode update action.
-When changing a Line Item to ReserveOnCart, a reservation is created for that Line Item if sufficient stock is available.
-Conversely, changing from ReserveOnCart to another mode releases the reservation.
-This flexibility allows you to adjust inventory management strategies based on real-time business needs, such as reserving high-demand items only during peak shopping periods.
+• Changing inventory mode on existing Line Items: you can change the InventoryMode of an existing Line Item with the Set LineItem InventoryMode update action.
+When you change a Line Item to ReserveOnCart, the platform creates a reservation if enough stock is available.
+When you change it from ReserveOnCart to another mode, the reservation is released.